ychunhui/refarch-cognitive-analytics/README.md

 Eddie walks in the store and his problem was resolved.
 Once, he got the refund in one week he paid the first phone with his cash and the second phone with the $750 visa card.

-The customer churn service helped Eddie to remain as the customer for the Green Telco.
+The customer churn service helped Eddie to remain as a customer for the Green Telco.

 ### System Context diagram
 The following diagram illustrates the system context of the application, including analytics model preparation and run time execution.